huuminhn/King-County-TTD-Project/README.md

 <img src="hearing_court.png?raw=true"/>

-## Forecasting the Defendant Failure to Appear rate and the Time to Disposition of a case
+## Forecasting the Defendant Failure to Appear rate and the Time to Disposition of a case:

 This is a team project that research on Failure to Appear rate of defendants and time to disposition of a case in a hearing court.
 Due to privacy, the original dataset and code are not allowed to be share.